-Syntax Description tag-value Name for the tag.
-The value is an integer from 0 to 4294967295.
-Command Default If not specified, the default action is to forward the tag in the source routing protocol onto the new destination protocol.
-Command Modes Release Modification 5.0(3)N1(1) This command was introduced.
-Usage Guidelines Use the route-map global configuration command and the match and set route-map configuration commands to define the conditions for redistributing routes from one routing protocol into another.
+tag-value Name for the tag.
+The value is an integer from 0 to 4294967295. reig retitle Traine for the tag.
+The raide is an integer from 5 to 125 15572501

+If not specified, the default action is to forward the tag in the source routing protocol onto the new destination protocol.

+Use the route-map global configuration command and the match and set route-map configuration commands to define the conditions for redistributing routes from one routing protocol into another.
 Each route-map command has a list of match and set commands associated with it.
 The match commands specify the match criteria-the conditions under which redistribution is allowed for the current route-map command.
 The set commands specify the set actions-the particular redistribution actions to perform if the criteria enforced by the match commands are met.
-The no route-map command deletes the route map. configuration commands specify the redistribution set actions to be performed when ia of a route map are met.
-When all match criteria are met, all set actions are Examples This example shows how to set the tag value of the destination routing protocol to 5: switch(config)# route-map test switch(config-rou ate-map)# set tag 5 Related Commands Command Description match tag Redistributes routes in the routing table that match the specified tags. route-map Defines the conditions for redistributing routes from one routing protocol into another.
+The no route-map command deletes the route map.

+The set route-map configuration commands specify the redistribution set actions to be performed when all the match criteria of a route map are met.
+When all match criteria are met, all set actions are performed.

+This example shows how to set the tag value of the destination routing protocol to 5:

+switch(config) # route-map test switch(config-route-map) # set tag 5 set weight set weight number no set weight [number]

+Command Description match tag Redistributes routes in the routing table that match the specified tags. route-map Defines the conditions for redistributing routes from one routing protocol into another.